 As with Mary Carter agreements, Pierringer agreements must be disclosed to both the non-settling parties and the court forthwith after being reached.

-Contact Milosevic Fiske LLP in Toronto for unparalleled representation in even the most complex corporate and commercial disputes.
+Contact Milosevic & Associates in Toronto for unparalleled representation in even the most complex corporate and commercial disputes.
 Over the years, our team of exceptional litigators has seen it all, and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.